LightForm-group/hpcflow/README.md

 - Invoking any of these commands should therefore set up the relevant database connection.
 - Only `hpcflow make` and `hpcflow submit` may invoke the `create_all(engine)` method, all other commands should fail if no database exists.

+## Other notes:

+If using Dropbox archiving, make sure, if necessary, a proxy is correctly configured to allow the machine to communicate with the outside world.

 ## Database schema

 Here is a [link](https://app.sqldbm.com/MySQL/Share/zcKfw4XqIlAxd5gBe-VZtEGFrngIE8md_DYjF4jNYw0) to view the local SQLite database schema using the `sqldbm.com` web app.